Mihiro1ll1/sono-in-nz/page/profile.md

 ---

-Thank you for visiting my blog!
+<br/>Thank you for visiting!

 I am Sono, who will be coming to New Zealand from December 2023 for a working holiday.

 I am 29 years old man.

-I had worked as an spacecraft engineer in a startup company in Tokyo for about 5 years.
+I had worked as a spacecraft engineer in a startup company in Tokyo for about 5 years.

-Taking this opportunity to live in new environment gaining new stimulation, I want to reconsider my future career and my life.
+Taking this opportunity to live in new environment gaining new stimulation, I will refresh my mind and reconsider my future career and my life.

-I hope the contents here are interesting and informative to you.
+I hope the contents in this blog are interesting and informative to you.